lucas-kaminski/lucas-kaminski/README.md

 <p>
 <em>
-Tech entusiast, passionate about development, games and the life of our planet. #govegan;
+Tech entusiast, passionate about development, games and the life of our planet; #govegan!
 </em>
 </p>

 <p>
 <em>
-Actually studying Java focused on a back-end development;
+Studying Java focused on a back-end development;
 </em>
 </p>